 Self-payments are due on the first day of the month for which coverage is sought (the coverage period).
 If payment in full is not received within 30 days of the due date, the coverage will be cancelled with no option to reinstate coverage.
-If your premium is received after the due date but before the end of the 30-day grace period, your coverage under the Plan will be suspended as of the first day of the coverage period and then retroactively reinstated (going back to the first day of the coverage period) when the premium is received.
+If your premium is received after the due date but before the end of the 30-day grace period, your coverage under the Plan will be suspended as of the first day of the coverage period) when the premium is received.
 This means that any claim you submit for benefits while your coverage is suspended may be denied and may have to be resubmitted once your coverage is reinstated.
 Reimbursements for covered expenses incurred will only be made when all required self-payments have been received.